Interstate 80 in New Jersey: History

 On June 22, 2001, a tanker crashed on a westbound bridge on I-80 in Denville, causing a fiery explosion that damaged the bridge and forced its demolition.
 A temporary bridge had to be built, and traffic on this part of I-80 as well as adjacent roads was snarled; in addition, a state of emergency had been declared for Morris County.
 The new I-80 bridge opened in September 2001.

 I-80, like many other highways in New Jersey, once had solar powered emergency callboxes every 1 mi, however, with the advent of cellphones, the usage of these callboxes became extremely limited.
-To save on maintenance costs, NJDOT removed these callboxes in 2005.
+To save on maintenance costs, the New Jersey Department of Transportation removed these callboxes in 2005.